Sherlock Holmes: Consulting Detective Vol. II

-Sherlock Holmes: Consulting Detective Vol. II is a full motion video computer game released for the Mega-CD, TurboGrafx-CD, Mac OS, VIS and DOS.
-The game is based around the adventures of the titular character, detective Sherlock Holmes, and his assistant, Dr. John Watson.

-The game is a sequel to Sherlock Holmes: Consulting Detective, and was released in 1992.
+Sherlock Holmes: Consulting Detective Vol. II is a full motion video game released in 1992 for the Mega-CD, TurboGrafx-CD, Classic Mac OS, Tandy Video Information System, and MS-DOS.
+The game is based on the adventures of detective Sherlock Holmes, and his assistant, Dr. John Watson.
+The game is a sequel to Sherlock Holmes: Consulting Detective.

 Gameplay

 The format of the game is the same as the first, except that there are three new and unrelated cases to solve.

 The Two Lions

 This investigation takes place on 17 August 1888.
 Holmes receives a mysterious note on his door leading him and Watson to investigate the death of two lions who were part of a traveling animal show.
 At the same time a mysterious death is discovered that might tie the two cases together.

 The Pilfered Paintings

 This case is set on 22 January 1891.
 A pair of paintings, from a recently famed artist known as DeKuyper, are stolen from the National Gallery just days before they were to be revealed to the public in an art show.
 The unusual circumstances in which the paintings were originally acquired by the gallery only deepen the mystery.